Post-Run Recovery: How To Smash Your Goals

 2. Prioritise your sleep

-Sleep is a super power drug for recovery and if you can consistently be getting 7-9 hours of quality sleep per night then this is going to super-charge your post-run recovery and you will be smashing those PBs out of the park in no-time.
+Sleep is a superpower drug for recovery and if you can consistently get 7-9 hours of quality sleep per night then this is going to super-charge your post-run recovery and you will be smashing those PBs out of the park in no time.

 3. Go for an easy run the next day